Where are linearized gauge invariants encoded for plane waves in linearized gravity?: Introduction

-From the perspective of explicit classification, the Cartan--Karlhede algorithm is one of the most powerful methods available \cite{kramer}.
+From the perspective of explicit classification, the Cartan-Karlhede algorithm is one of the most powerful methods available \cite{Stephani:2003}.
 Using this approach, it is possible to distinguish between black holes and wormholes \cite{mcnutt2021geometric}, and such techniques have even been used to classify simple toy models of gravitational waves in GR \cite{coley2012vacuum}.
 While CK-based approaches apply broadly to exact or approximate solutions, it is more common in linearized gravity to use gauge-invariant observables \cite{khavkine2015local,frob2018approaches}.
 Given that the first approach is always applicable while the latter must be adapted to the specific type of linearized solution, it is of considerable interest to determine what each can and cannot achieve.

 Although the broader six–mode $E(2)$ polarization classification is often discussed in the context of modified theories of gravity, the analysis in this paper is carried out entirely within General Relativity.
-Our focus is on the gauge-invariant and geometric structures—Newman--Penrose scalars, Bardeen variables, and Cartan-based invariants—that characterize gravitational-wave polarization content in GR and provide a foundation for future extensions to modified gravity.
+Our focus is on the gauge-invariant and geometric structures—Newman-Penrose scalars, Bardeen variables, Cartan-based invariants, and Killing invariants - that characterize gravitational-wave polarization content in GR and provide a foundation for future extensions to modified gravity.